gmc-code/PC-microbit-micropython/docs/lessons/Buttons_and_selection.rst

     #.
 Edit the code to scroll your name when the A button is pressed and to show "?" when nothing is pressed.
     #.
 Edit the code to display a happy face when the A button is pressed and a sad face when nothing is pressed.
     #.
-Edit the code to display a happy face when the B button is pressed and a sad face when nothing is pressed.
+Edit the code to display a sad face when the B button is pressed and a happy face when nothing is pressed.

 ----

-If elif
+if along with elif
 ----------------------------------------

+| ``elif`` can be used to provide another choice by testing to see if its condition is True.
 | The code below checks if the A button is pressed and displays "A" if it is.
 | If A is not pressed, the code then checks if the B button is pressed and displays "B" if it is.